Apply for a Marriage Licence

 Make sure you have:

-- proof of divorce if either person getting married is divorced (Certificate of Divorce or Decree Absolute), along with the affidavit
+- proof of divorce if either person getting married is divorced (original Certificate of Divorce or Decree Absolute), along with the affidavit

 - proof of death if either person getting married is widowed